curityio/kubernetes-training/4-curity-token-handler/README.md

 ## Run Base Scripts

-First deploy the cluster from the `Final Curity Identity Server` tutorial, to use as the authorization server.\
+First run the `Final Curity Identity Server` tutorial, to deploy authorization server endpoints.\
-Then redeploy the API gateway with the script from this tutorial's folder.\
+If you prefer, replace the Curity Identity Server with a different authorization server.\
-The API gateway deployment then provides API gateway plugins used by the token handler pattern:
+Then redeploy the API gateway with plugins, using the script from this tutorial's folder:

 ```bash
 ./4-deploy-api-gateway.sh